KacperRadota/PoZEGLOWANE/README.md

 ## TODO:

-- Check iOS detecting function (in JS)
-- Bug: File doesn't save until you save the score - maybe change to IndexDB completely
+- Bug: File doesn't save until you change the scene - maybe change to IndexDB completely
 - "Info" section, with things like:
     - Security Matters
     - Commands